 - Psychological tests help determine the aptitude of an individual.
 If the individual was not able to clear that test, a thorough result is provided in some cases, so they are able to apply again in the future.
 However, it’s highly unlikely that the same test will be taken again, so potential candidates who have been rejected must only use that document as a form of a guideline.

 - Such tests take a lot of less time to complete, meaning people have more productive time to tackle other tasks.

-- These tests have little chances of biases.
+- These tests have little chance of biases.

 - Hidden talents or other potentials can often be recognized by these psychological tests.
 This means that just because a candidate has applied for one area of expertise, doesn’t mean he or she will excel in that.
 There could be other areas where his or her skills could come in very handy.

-- The tests are conducted in such a manner that make them unreliable in some cases.
+- The tests are conducted in such a manner that makes them unreliable in some cases.